-- 4.1 The school recognise the fact that in all classes there are children of differing abilities and seeks to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-This is achieved by: - a) setting common tasks which are open ended and can have a variety of responses - b) setting tasks of increasing difficulty.
-Not all children complete all of the tasks - c) grouping children by ability in the room and setting different tasks for each ability group - d) using mixed ability pairings or groups - e) providing resources of different complexity depending on the ability of the child - f) using classroom assistants where available to support the work of individual children or groups of children - 4.2 Differentiation is considered when planning lessons and assessing pupils of varying abilities. - 5 EAL - 5.1 Various teaching methods are used to ensure that children with English as an additional language are able to access the curriculum.
-Visual aids are used, as well as differentiated worksheets and teacher support, to help pupils learn concepts and vocabulary. - 6 Equal Opportunities - 6.1 The school is committed to an environment that promotes equal opportunities for all children, regardless of their race/colour/gender and religion and any work undertaken reflects this commitment.
+- 4.1 Various teaching methods are used to ensure that children with English as an additional language are able to access the curriculum.
+Visual aids are used, as well as differentiated worksheets and teacher support, to help pupils learn concepts and vocabulary. - 5 Equal Opportunities - 5.1 The school is committed to an environment that promotes equal opportunities for all children, regardless of their race/colour/gender and religion and any work undertaken reflects this commitment.
 Spiritual, Moral, Social and Cultural Development offers numerous opportunities to draw upon the perspectives of different individuals.